 Becoming a client of a bank is a step that a high number of people are taking at some point in their lives.
 Whether it's by visiting a branch or opening an account online, enrollment is often the main factor that determines a user’s first impression of the bank.
 This is the point at which it's crucial to create a sense of trust and credibility.
 This is the moment during which users, regardless of their age, should have complete peace of mind and assurance that they are making the right decision.
 Banks must place a huge focus on creating this first touch point to correspond with users’ expectations.
 But, what is it that users actually expect from this process?
 And, do their expectations and perceptions differ depending on their generation?

-Knowing that Generations X, Y and Z have all been growing up in different times, without a doubt, there are differences in their expectations, needs and habits when it comes to the perception of banking.
+Knowing that Generations X, Y and Z have all been growing up in different times, without a doubt, there are differences in their expectations, needs and habits when it comes to the perception of banking and we need to detect it for improving user experience strategy.

 Can simplicity kill trustworthiness?